Corionis/ELS/docs/downloads.md

 ## &bull; Installation

+ * Using the ELS jar requires a Java 11+ JRE.
+ * Using remote connections may require adjustments to network settings, firewalls, etc. which is beyond the scope of this document.

+The following downloads contain an embedded JRE for that platform.

-### &nbsp;&nbsp;&nbsp; Linux & macOS
+### &nbsp;&nbsp;&nbsp; Linux tar

  * Unpack the .tar.gz anywhere you have write permissions.<br/>
+   Run ``` ELS-Navigator.sh ``` script in the root of that directory.

+### &nbsp;&nbsp;&nbsp; macOS tar

+ * Unpack the .tar.gz anywhere you have write permissions.<br/>
-   Run the ``` ELS-Navigator.sh ``` script in the root of that directory.
+   Run ``` ELS-Navigator.sh ``` script in the root of that directory.

-### &nbsp;&nbsp;&nbsp; Windows
+### &nbsp;&nbsp;&nbsp; Windows installer

- * Using the Windows installer: The installation directory may be changed with the Options button.
+ * The installation directory may be changed with the Options button.<br/>
    A desktop shortcut is created.
 A standard uninstaller is included.
 Entertainment Library Synchronizer will appear in the Start Menu, and in Control Panel, Programs & Features.

+### &nbsp;&nbsp;&nbsp; Windows zip

- * Using the Windows .zip: Unpack the .zip anywhere you have write permission.
+ * Unpack the .zip anywhere you have write permission.<br/>
    Run ``` ELS-Navigator.exe ``` in the root of that directory.

 ## &bull; Updates

-ELS Navigator uses a matching auto-updater that it downloads from the GitHub project.

 Use Help, Check for Updates ... to see if a new build is available.

+### &nbsp;&nbsp;&nbsp; Linux and Windows

-If so a dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes from GitHub.
+ * A dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes.

-Help, Changelist shows the list of changes in the installed version.
+   A matching auto-updater is downloaded and run from the GitHub project.

+### &nbsp;&nbsp;&nbsp; macOS

+ * A dialog is displayed with Changelist, No, and ELS website.
+Due to constraints there is no auto-updater for macOS.
+Mac users may download the latest ELS Jar or update ELS entirely using the .tar.gz.

+## &bull; Configuration

+ * By default ELS data files are store in your home directory in the **.els** subdirectory.
+   * That may be changed with the -C \| \--config option.
+ * If ELS is installed in a separate directory that folder may be replaced with a matching update.